 It a whose who of people who have stayed there over its history from kings and queens to John Lennon and Yoko Ono, Canadian Prime Minister Justin Trudeau to the Australian cricket Team.
 Two nights cost us $1000 Australian dollars or $700 USA or 571 pounds.
 My friend and I shared a room and it was well worth it and a tick off the bucket list.

 The High Tea and the breakfast in the garden are wonderful tasty ways to start and finish your day while sightseeing in Mumbai.
 From check-in to check out you can’t bet it.
 The service and hospitality you can’t beat – it truly is wonderful and the staff seem to genuinely appear happy to work there.

 You have to give it to any man that spends two days with four women touring the city.
-Dinesh our guide was a lovely young gentleman that was full of a facts and figures about Mumbai.
+Dinesh our guide was a lovely young guy who was patient and full of facts and figures about Mumbai.
 He was also incredibly humble.
 From Temples, to flower markets to the largest outdoor laundry in the world Dinesh was the man to show you his city.
 We felt looked after and he was extremely knowledge about his town and was proud to show it off in all its glory.

 I recommend taking an alternative view to seeing Mumbai with Amaze.